 The product owner has a strong relationship with the contracting officer

+Technical approach; see requirement (a):

+https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/README.md

 Bring in Experienced teams

 The team was comprised of individuals representing diverse background with a wealth of experience including a few resources working in other parts of the county and abroad.
 We gathered developers, visual designers, business analysts, technical architects, subject matter experts, and public policy consultants.
 Based on their varied expertise, we inserted them into their relevant roles.